 - 93% had a clinically tested reduction in hair loss

-Act now.
-Embrace the power of transformation with our Hair Growth Routine.
+Consider exploring our Hair Growth Routine as part of your hair care journey.
 Your future of vibrant hair health is just a click away!

 Stress can affect the immune system and trigger or worsen lupus flares and hair loss.
 Stress can also cause a type of hair loss called telogen effluvium, which occurs when more hairs than normal enter the resting phase and fall out.